 Failure to pay properly estimated tax – when you don’t pay enough taxes due for the year with your quarterly estimated tax payments, or through withholding, when required

-As you can see, it’s encourage to pay and file US expat taxes on time to avoid these hefty finances.
+As you can see, it’s encouraged to pay and file US expat taxes on time to avoid these hefty finances.